Arinsal is a charming village located in the Pal-Arinsal ski area, it is probably one of the most welcoming ski villages you will ever visit.

 Due to its unique location between the borders with Catalan Spain and France, Andorra has multiple culinary palettes, with the influence of international cuisine.

-Eating out in Arinsal is a fairly international experience, there is a good, varied selection of eateries, mainly centred around the main hub near the gondola, but also a couple of noteworthy places at the edge of the village too.
+Eating out on Arinsal ski holidays is a fairly international experience, there is a good, varied selection of eateries, mainly centred around the main hub near the gondola, but also a couple of noteworthy places at the edge of the village too.
 Cisco's is a long-standing and popular Mexican restaurant built into the mountainside, there are also a couple of excellent Argentinian steak houses (thanks to Andorra's sizeable Argentinian population), El Xalet (at the Hotel Montane) has a great reputation and is a good spot for a special occasion and Restaurants 360 and El Moli offer a wide range of international dishes.
 You'll also find a pizzeria, sushi restaurant and a Chinese restaurant (Bambu Chinese restaurant is situated at the edge of the village in the Hotel Palarine).

 Some local Catalan cuisine can be found in resort; however, if you venture slightly out of the village (just down the road in Erts) you'll get a truly authentic experience in some of the local, traditional Andorran Bordas.